maltiverse/python-maltiverse/README.md

 #### 2.6.1 Retrieve Feed Data

+Maltiverse allows you to retrieve feed data and metadata.
+These feeds contain lists of threat indicators such as IPs, hostnames, URLs, or hashes.

-You can retrieve feed metadata or download a specific feed from Maltiverse.
+##### Download a specific feed

-To download a specific feed:
+To download a specific feed, such as a *Command & Control* (C&C) feed, you can use the following Python example:

 ```python
 import json